 One main component of the Mainstay Composite Liner is Mainstay ML-72 Sprayable Microsilica Restoration Mortar.
 It is a high-build restoration mortar that can be applied to vertical manhole surfaces up to 5″ thick, often restoring the manhole substrate to its original thickness.
 The cured mortar has a compressive strength of 10,000 psi, resulting in a restored manhole that is stronger than the original structure.

-Mainstay DS-4 and DS-5 are 100% solids epoxy coatings.
-These highly corrosion resistant coatings contain no solvents and may be applied to the manhole up to .125″ (125 mils) in a single coat.
+Mainstay DS-5 is a 100% solids epoxy coating.
+This highly corrosion resistant coating contains no solvents and may be applied to the manhole up to .125″ (125 mils) in a single coat.

 CENTRIFUGALLY-CAST CONCRETE PIPE